Helping People Take Responsibility

 People who don't take responsibility for their work or actions are likely to have a negative impact on their team.
 Look for apathy, finger pointing, missed deadlines, or phrases like "It's not my fault" to spot team members who are avoiding accountability.

-To help people take more responsibility for their work, provide them with the skills and resources to actually do their job.
-Then set up an environment that makes it easy for them to change, and help them take responsibility for their decisions and actions.
+To help people take more responsibility for their work, provide them with the skills and resources to do their job.
+Create an environment that makes it easy for them to change.

 Help them to take responsibility for their decisions and actions by:

 - Providing adequate resources.

 - Communicating roles, responsibilities, and objectives.